“Tell me and I forget. Teach me and I remember. Involve me and I learn.”

 It warms my heart when I get positive feedback from my students about their experiences.
 How about this story about a leader who encouraged her Girl Scout Troop to learn about the stock market through a simulated game and a financial literacy series?

-One of our readers, Mikayla, told me that her daughter Ashley, a Girl Scout, found our blog to be helpful in Ashley’s readings this summer.
+One of our readers, Mikayla, told me that her daughter Ashley, a Girl Scout, found our blog helpful in Ashley’s readings this summer.
 Ashley wanted to put out a good word for a student stock market guide that has a valuable glossary.
 Thank you, Ashley!